 Where to Stay in Inle Lake

-There is no shortage of places to stay in Inle Lake, for every type of traveller.
+There is no shortage of places to stay in Inle Lake, for every type of traveler.
 If you are looking for a Budget Stay with a family, stay at Gypsy Inn.
-For about $20/night, you can get your own room or shared hostel type rooms for about $13.
-It’s at a prime location right on the lake front on Strong Road.
+For about $20/night, you can get your own room or shared hostel-type rooms for about $13.
+It’s at a prime location right on the lakefront on Strong Road.
 I stayed here with the same family in both my visits.
 3 generations of a loving Burmese family run this guesthouse.
 Breakfast is included which is a full, hearty spread of Shan Noodle Soup, Eggs, Coffee/Tea and seasonal fruit.
 Service is amazing here and it feels like you are coming home.

 Book a Stay: https://www.booking.com/hotel/mm/gypsy-inn.html